 Goovigen – heritage and heartland

 Goovigen is a small rural village in the region’s northern farming heartland.
-A short distance north-west of Jambin off the Burnett Highway, fewer than 300 people live in the town.
+A short distance north-west of Jambin off Australia’s Country Way (A3), fewer than 300 people live in the town.

 The streets of Goovigen are as neat as a pin and the heritage buildings have been either restored to their former glory or updated for present needs.